elaforge/karya/doc/overview.md

 Karya is a music sequencer.

-It's main goal is to let you write a high level score which is then realized to expressive and idiomatic instrumental parts, primarily for electronic music.
+Its main goal is to let you write a high level score which is then realized to expressive and idiomatic instrumental parts, primarily for electronic music.
 It's not oriented around realtime use, or recording realtime input.